 How to dress like in the 80s?

-Dressing a perfect 80s fashion look is simple, as long as you combine some of the most representative clothes of that decade with the relevant accessories to the 80s style you choose to showcase.
+Dressing in a perfect 80s fashion look is simple as long as you combine some of the most representative clothes of that decade with the accessories relevant to the 80s style you choose to showcase.

-For example, if you want to recreate a stylish 80s post-punk look, all you need is a biker-style leather jacket, acid-washed jeans, a loud logo t-shirt with an 80s famous slogan, and a pair of black leather boots.
+For example, if you want to recreate a stylish 80s post-punk look, you only need a biker-style leather jacket, acid-washed jeans, a loud logo t-shirt with an 80s famous slogan, and a pair of black leather boots.

 Then, finish this classic 80s look with relevant punk accessories, such as metallic bracelets, studs, spikes, laces, and chains.